ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/colaboracion.md

 The originating branch is sometimes called the upstream branch.

 Branching also generally implies the ability to later merge or integrate changes back onto the parent branch.
-Often the changes are merged back to the trunk, even if this is not the parent branch.
-A branch not intended to be merged (e.g. because it has been relicensed under an incompatible license by a third party, or it attempts to serve a different purpose) is usually called a fork.